MetsnanatG/Tesko/README.md

 | **Approver** | Test Lead | lead@tesko.com |
 | **Requester** | Tester One | tester1@tesko.com |

-*Note: The login page allows you to simulate login by selecting a user from a dropdown for development convenience.*
+*Note: Use the Angular login form at `http://localhost:4200/login` to authenticate.*

 ---